 2. Think pattern is the only option

-Wallpaper doesn’t have to patterned to be powerful.
-You can buy a simple, plain wallpaper to add colour and texture in any room.
+Wallpaper doesn’t have to be heavily patterned to be powerful.
+You can buy a simple, pretty plain wallpaper to add colour and texture in any room.
 Alex says ‘Plain wallpaper is a great alternative to paint – which can tend to show the dirt more easily than wallpaper.’

 ‘A top tip is to pin samples of the designs you’ve shortlisted on the wall or walls you’re planning to paper to see if it works for you’.